mibengt/evolene/README.md

 #
 # You can override using $BUILD_NUMBER as patch number for SemVer by
 # explicitly adding it aswell.
+# If this was set, the result whould be tamarack:2.3.0_f2486d7
 #
 # PATCH_VERSION=0